 Our Audit Committee is comprised of Edward C. Forst (Chair), Pamela Brewster, and Mark J. Nelson.
 Each of Edward C. Forst, Pamela Brewster, and Mark J. Nelson meets the requirements for independence and financial literacy under SEC rules and NYSE listing standards.
 In addition, each of Edward C. Forst and Mark J. Nelson qualifies as an audit committee financial expert as defined under SEC rules.
+Our Audit Committee held six meetings in 2022.

-The Audit Committee's responsibilities include, among other things:
+The Audit Committee's responsibilities include, among other things, the following:

-- appointing, compensating, retaining, evaluating, terminating, and overseeing Local Bounti's independent registered public accounting firm - reviewing the adequacy of Local Bounti's system of internal controls and the disclosure regarding this system of internal controls contained in Local Bounti's periodic filings - preapproving all audit and permitted non-audit services and related engagement fees and terms for services provided by the Local Bounti's independent auditors - reviewing with Local Bounti's independent auditors their independence from management - reviewing, recommending, and discussing various aspects of the financial statements and reporting of the financial statements with management and Local Bounti's independent auditors - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting, internal controls, or auditing matters.
+appointing, compensating, retaining, evaluating, terminating, and overseeing our independent registered public accounting firm

+- reviewing the adequacy of our system of internal controls and the disclosure regarding this system of internal controls contained in our periodic filings - preapproving all audit and permitted non-audit services and related engagement fees and terms for services provided by our independent auditors - reviewing with our independent auditors their independence from management - reviewing, recommending, and discussing various aspects of the financial statements and reporting of the financial statements with management and our independent auditors - establishing procedures for the confidential anonymous submission of concerns regarding questionable accounting, internal controls, or auditing matters

-Our Audit Committee operates under a written charter, which satisfies SEC rules and NYSE listing standards and is available in the investors section of our website at localbounti.com.
-All audit services and permissible nonaudit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm will be approved in advance by our Audit Committee.
-Our Audit Committee held four meetings in 2021.
+Our Audit Committee operates under a written charter, which satisfies SEC rules and NYSE listing standards and is available on our website at localbounti.com under the heading "Investors - Governance - Governance Documents."
+The Audit Committee approves in advance all audit services and permissible non-audit services, other than de minimis non-audit services, to be provided to us by our independent registered public accounting firm.